-Teen drivers 16 to 19 are 3 times more likely to be in a fatal crash than drivers 20 and older.
 One of the most important things we can do in traffic safety is to prevent crashes involving young drivers.
-Teens, their families and their teachers are stepping up to protect the lives of young drivers—and young passengers.
+Teens, their families, teachers, and community leaders are stepping up to protect the lives of young drivers — and young passengers.

 Who is most at risk?

 - Teens driving with teen passengers

 Did you know?